P. M. Lapice: Biography

 Lapice is believed to have owned seven or eight plantations.
 Lapice's sugar plantations were slave-labor camps filled with hundreds of people imported from elsewhere in the United States.
+Lapice was one of the South's largest slaveholders; in 1850, Lapice enslaved 573 people in Concordia and St. James Parishes.

 His indebtedness resulted in large-scale sales of his plantations and slaves (who made the agricultural land valuable by their work).
 Under the auspices of the U.S. Marshals, 493 people, ranging from centenarian Old Sampson to 15-month-old Margarette, were to be sold from four plantations in Louisiana by auction at the St. Louis Exchange in New Orleans on Saturday, March 20, 1850.
 According to historian Damian Alan Pargas, there was a subsequent 1852 sale of property owned by P. M. Lapice, consisting of a plantation and 256 enslaved people: "The terms and conditions of the sale were simply 'cash on the spot'—no provisions for families to be kept together were specified."
 Financial troubles or no, Lapice continued in the sugar business and was ultimately credited with a number of Louisiana sugar-industry firsts, including producing the first white sugar, erecting the first five-roller cane-mill, and building the first successful bagasse burner, bagasse being the fibrous plant matter left after cane is crushed to extract sugarcane juice.

 Economic historians have found that by the time of the American Civil War, Lapice was one of the largest slave holders in St. James Parish, Louisiana.
 Records from one Louisiana parish show that the firm Lapice Brothers produced 600 hogsheads of sugar and 25,000 gallons molasses in 1860, by using the labor of 245 enslaved people.
 In 1863, Lapice was appointed to a delegation of Louisiana planters who met with Abraham Lincoln "to request of him Such action and assistance, as while restoring the State to the Union, will as far as possible, secure the prosperity of the loyal people therein".
 Lincoln met with the group and wrote them a letter in reply.
 A posthumous biography stated that Lapice's fortune was "swept away during or after" the war, but to be clear, prior to the war, enslaved people were valued at an average of $1,000 per, so when all those people "walked off the job" due to the end of slavery in the United States, they took Lapice's "fortune" with them.

 After the war, Lapice traveled to Java (in what is now Indonesia), where he collected a variety of sugarcane that came to be known as Lapice cane.
 Lapice died at his Lauderdale plantation in St. James Parish, Louisiana, in 1884, at the age of 86.